simon-panek/code-401-dotnet-prework/prework-tutorials.md

 	12. Working with Strings (~23 min)

 #### Submitting Your Work
 - Capture a screensot of all your assessments for each of the videos above.
 Consolidate them into a folder and submit it into the Canvas assignment designated for the MVA Tutorial prework.
+ <br /> <br />

 ### .NET in the Browser (~90 min)